Time series analysis#

 plt.xlabel("Time"); plt.ylabel("CO2 conc."); plt.legend(loc="best");

-For the \(CO_2\) study, we go with a first-order harmonic model and include a quaratic term for the trend:
+So far, we’ve ignored the seasonal component in the \(CO_2\) time series.
+To accomodate for the seasonality, we might fit a first-order harmonic model and include a quadratic term for the trend:

 X = np.array([t,